syncfusion-content/windowsforms-docs/WindowsForms/Grid/Formula-Support.md

 * a and b are integers.

 ### DMAX
 `DMAX` function returns the largest number in a column of a list or database,which matches the conditions specified.

 #### Syntax
 DMAX(database,field,criteria)

 #### Where:

-* database is the range of cells that makes up the list or database.
+* **database** is the range of cells that makes up the list or database.
-* field indicates which column is used in the function.
+* **field** indicates which column is used in the function.
-* criteria is the range of cells that contains the conditions you specify.
+* **criteria** is the range of cells that contains the conditions you specify.

 ### DMIN
 `DMIN` function returns the smallest number in a column of a list or database, which matches the conditions specified.

 #### Syntax
 DMIN(database,field,criteria)

 #### Where:

-* database is the range of cells that makes up the list or database.
+* **database** is the range of cells that makes up the list or database.
-* field indicates which column is used in the function.
+* **field** indicates which column is used in the function.
-* criteria is the range of cells that contains the conditions you specify.
+* **criteria** is the range of cells that contains the conditions you specify.

 ### DOLLAR
 `DOLLAR` function converts a number to text, using currency format.
 The format used is $#,##0.00_);($#,##0.00).

 #### Syntax
 Dollar (number, decimal_places)

 #### Where:

-* number is the number, which you want to convert to text.
+* **number** is the number, which you want to convert to text.
-* decimal_places is the number of decimal digits to be displayed.
+* **decimal_places** is the number of decimal digits to be displayed.
 The value will be rounded off accordingly.

 ### DOLLARDE
 A dollar price expressed as a fraction will be converted into a dollar price expressed as a decimal number.

 #### Syntax
 DOLLARDE(object arg1, object arg2)

 #### Where:

-* Arg1 is a number expressed as a fraction.
+* **Arg1** is a number expressed as a fraction.
-* Arg2 is an integer to use in the denominator of the fraction.
+* **Arg2** is an integer to use in the denominator of the fraction.

 #### Remarks
-&#35;NUM! - Occurs if the fraction is less than 0.
-#DIV/0! - Occurs if the fraction is equal to 0.
+`#NUM!`- Occurs if the fraction is less than 0. #DIV/0! - Occurs if the fraction is equal to 0.

 ### DOLLARFR
 Dollar price expressed as a decimal number will be converted into a dollar price expressed as a fraction.

 #### Syntax
 DOLLARFR (object arg1,object arg2)

 #### Where:

-* arg1 is a decimal number.
+* **arg1** is a decimal number.
-* arg2 is an integer to use in the denominator of a fraction.
+* **arg2** is an integer to use in the denominator of a fraction.

 ### DPRODUCT
 The `DPRODUCT` function calculates the product of a field in a database for selected records which satisfy user mentioned criteria.

 #### Syntax
 DPRODUCT( database, field, criteria )

 #### Where:
-* database presenting a range of the cells.
+* **database** presenting a range of the cells.
 The top row of the database should specify the field names.
-* field(column) within the database, that you want to calculate the product of.
+* **field**(column) within the database, that you want to calculate the product of.
 This can either be a field number, or can be the field name.
-* A range of cell containing criteria to specify which records should added in the calculation.
+* A range of cell containing **criteria** to specify which records should added in the calculation.

 ### DSTDEV
 `DSTDEV` function estimates the standard deviation of population based on a sample by using the numbers in a column of a list or database that matches the conditions specified.

 #### Syntax
 DSTDEV(database, field, criteria)

 #### Where:

-* database is the range of cells that makes up the list or database.
+* **database** is the range of cells that makes up the list or database.
-* field indicates which column is used in the function.
+* **field** indicates which column is used in the function.
-* criteria is the range of cells that contains the conditions you specify.
+* **criteria** is the range of cells that contains the conditions you specify.

 ### DSTDEVP
 `DSTDEVP` function calculates the standard deviation of population based on the entire population using numbers in a column of a list or database that matches the conditions specified.

 #### Syntax
 DSTDEVP(database,field,criteria)

 #### Where:

-* database is the range of cells that makes up the list or database.
+* **database** is the range of cells that makes up the list or database.
-* field indicates which column is used in the function.
+* **field** indicates which column is used in the function.
-* criteria is the range of cells that contains the conditions you specify.
+* **criteria** is the range of cells that contains the conditions you specify.

 ### DSUM
 `DSUM` function adds the numbers in a field (column) of records in a list or database that matches the conditions specified.

 #### Syntax
 DSUM(database, field, criteria)

 #### Where:

-* database is the range of cells that makes up the list or database.
+* **database** is the range of cells that makes up the list or database.
-* field indicates which column is used in the function.
+* **field** indicates which column is used in the function.
-* criteria is the range of cells that contains the conditions you specify.
+* **criteria** is the range of cells that contains the conditions you specify.

 ### DURATION
 Returns the annual duration of a security with periodic interest payments.

 #### Syntax
 Duration (settlement, maturity, coupon, yld, frequency, basis)

 #### Where:
-* Settlement – a security’s settlement date.
+* **Settlement** – a security’s settlement date.
-* Maturity – a security’s maturity date.
+* **Maturity** – a security’s maturity date.
-* Coupon – the annual coupon rate.
+* **Coupon** – the annual coupon rate.
-* Yld – security’s annual yield.
+* **Yld** – security’s annual yield.
-* Frequency – the number of coupon payments per year.
+* **Frequency** – the number of coupon payments per year.
-* Basis – the type of day count basis.
+* **Basis** – the type of day count basis.

 ### DVAR
 `DVAR` function estimates the variance of population based on a sample by using the numbers in a column of a list or database which matches the conditions specified.

 #### Syntax
 VAR(database,field,criteria)

 #### Where:
-* database is the range of cells that makes up the list or database.
+* **database** is the range of cells that makes up the list or database.
-* field indicates which column is used in the function.
+* **field** indicates which column is used in the function.
-* criteria is the range of cells that contains the conditions you specify.
+* **criteria** is the range of cells that contains the conditions you specify.

 ### DVARP
 `DVARP` function calculates the variance of population based on the entire population by using numbers in a column of a list or database which matches the conditions specified.

 #### Syntax
 DVARP(database,field,criteria)

 #### Where:
-* database is the range of cells that makes up the list or database.
+* **database** is the range of cells that makes up the list or database.
-* field indicates which column is used in the function.
+* **field** indicates which column is used in the function.
-* criteria is the range of cells that contains the conditions you specify.
+* **criteria** is the range of cells that contains the conditions you specify.

 ### EDATE
 The `EDATE` function returns a date that is a specified number of months before or after a supplied start date.

 #### Syntax
 EDATE( startDate, Months )

 #### Where:
-* startDate is the initial date, from which to count the number of months.
+* **startDate** is the initial date, from which to count the number of months.
-* Months is the number of months to add to (or subtract from) the startDate.
+* **Months** is the number of months to add to (or subtract from) the startDate.

 #### Remarks

-&#35;VALUE! - occurs if the supplied startDate is not a valid date.
+`#VALUE!` - occurs if the supplied startDate is not a valid date.<br/>

-&#35;VALUE! - occurs if the supplied Months argument is non-numeric.
+`#VALUE!` - occurs if the supplied Months argument is non-numeric.

 ### ENCODEURL

-The ENCODEURL function retrieves a URL-encoded string.
+The `ENCODEURL` function retrieves a URL-encoded string.

 #### Syntax
 ENCODEURL(name)

 #### Where:
-* name denotes a string that is to be URL encoded.
+* **name** denotes a string that is to be URL encoded.

 ### EOMONTH

-The `EOMONTH` function returns the last day of the month that is a specified number of months before or after an initially supplied start date.
+The` EOMONTH` function returns the last day of the month that is a specified number of months before or after an initially supplied start date.

 #### Syntax
 EOMONTH(startDate, Months)

 #### Where:
-* startDate is the initial date.
+* **startDate** is the initial date.
-* Months  is the number of months to add to (or subtract from) the startDate before returning the last day of the resulting month
+* **Months** is the number of months to add to (or subtract from) the startDate before returning the last day of the resulting month

 #### Remarks

-&#35;VALUE! - occurs if either any of the supplied arguments are not numeric values.
+`#VALUE!` - occurs if either any of the supplied arguments are not numeric values.<br/>

-&#35;NUM! - occurs if the supplied startDate is not a valid date.
+`#NUM!`- occurs if the supplied startDate is not a valid date.<br/>

-&#35;NUM! - occurs if the supplied startDate plus the value of the months argument is not a valid date.
+`#NUM!`- occurs if the supplied startDate plus the value of the months argument is not a valid date.

 ### ERF
 The `ERF` function calculates the Error Function, integrated between two supplied limits.

 #### Syntax
 ERF(lowerLimit, upperLimit )

 #### Where:
-* lowerLimit  is lower bound for integrating ERF.
+* **lowerLimit** is lower bound for integrating ERF.
-* upperLimit  is upper bound for integrating ERF.
+* **upperLimit** is upper bound for integrating ERF.

 #### Remarks

-&#35;VALUE! - occurs if lowerLimit or upperLimit  is non-numeric.
+`#VALUE!` - occurs if lowerLimit or upperLimit is non-numeric.<br/>

-&#35;NUM! - occurs if lowerLimit  or upperLimit  is negative.
+`#NUM!`- occurs if lowerLimit or upperLimit is negative.

 ### ERF.PRECISE
 The `ERF.PRECISE` function calculates the Error Function, integrated between a supplied lower or upper limit and 0.

 #### Syntax
 ERF.PRECISE(a)